vbmacher/aws-scripts/README.md

 ### Functional goals

-- the scripts should allow reusing various configurations of AWS services
+- ~~the scripts should allow reusing various configurations of AWS services~~
-  - by having multiple profiles/accounts stored in files
+    - ~~by having multiple "sketches" stored in files~~
 - the scripts should simplify using AWS services from command line
+    - ~~starting/stopping EMR clusters~~
-  - starting/stopping EMR clusters / EC2 instances
+    - starting/stopping EC2 instances
-  - logging in/out from codeartifact,
+    - ~~logging in/out from codeartifact~~
     - sending a message to SQS queue
-  - bypass Airflow commands though MWAA HTTP calls
+    - ~~bypass Airflow commands though MWAA HTTP calls~~
     - etc.
 - the scripts should allow to run a pipeline file written using a DSL language.
-  - the pipeline should be able to use "templates" stored elsewhere
+    - the pipeline should be able to use "sketch items" stored in existing sketches
     - the DSL should allow to use variables
     - the DSL should allow to use loops, date range generation, file copying
     - the DSL should allow to replace values from external configuration file (e.g. typesafe HOCON) using some templating language (JINJA??)
 - the scripts should track progress of work
 - the scripts should allow to interrupt/resume work
     - transactional work if possible

 ### Non-functional goals